Inflammation is the

 health.
 Without becoming overburdened, we may begin today by reviewing what to

-What Exactly is an anti-inflammatory diet?
+What exactly is an anti-inflammatory diet?

 Top anti-inflammatory food choices